What is the best way to get rid of visceral fat?

 - heart attacks

 - Alzheimer's disease

 High levels of visceral fat can result in increased insulin resistance, which may lead to glucose intolerance and even type 2 diabetes.

 The dangers of storing excess visceral fat can be extreme and immediate, so it is essential to make diet and lifestyle changes as soon as possible as losing weight can help a person reduce their levels of visceral fat.

-Alongside strength training, cardiovascular exercise is recommended to help a person reduce their visceral weight.
+Alongside strength training, doing cardiovascular exercise may help a person reduce their visceral weight.

-Exercise is a good way to reduce visceral fat.
+Exercise is an excellent way to reduce visceral fat.
 People should include both cardiovascular exercise, which raises a person's heart rate, and strength training, which improves muscle size, into their routines.